domeniko-gentner/labertasche/README.md

 * EMail Blocklist
 * Only outputs JSON, so templates can be done independently, enhancing customization.
 Using the comments via a partial template in Hugo is the recommended way.
 See below for integration code.
+* Antispam
+* Email Validation

 ## Requirements

-* A public webserver capable of running Apache/NGINX and/or gunicorn.
+* A public webserver capable of running Python, Apache/NGINX and/or gunicorn.
 This server does not need to be the same as the server running the site, but it must have access to your CI/CD chain.
 Same server is of course easier to implement.

+## Depdencies

+* Python 3.8
+    * flask
+    * flask-cors
+    * flask-sqlalchemy
+    * flask-login
+    * antispam
+    * pyyaml
+    * requests
+    * py3-validate-email
+* Recommended OS: Ubuntu 20, Debian Buster
+* Recommended Server Software: Apache with libmodwsgi for Python 3
+* GoHugo, but the json can also be used by Javascript and other languages

 ## How does it work?